 Whether you’re a budding startup entrepreneur or just a busy executive, it’s likely you need help in your day-to-day work activities that is why you need to hire a virtual assistant.

-It’s common for people in these positions to feel pulled in multiple directions at once, and it can be challenging some times to prioritize and organize your tasks and schedule.
-People are so busy these days at work (and in their personal lives) that it’s probably no surprise that about 67 percent of employees and 28 percent of entrepreneurs experience moderate to severe feelings of burn out.c
+It’s common for people in these positions to feel pulled in multiple directions at once, and it can be challenging sometimes to prioritize and organize your tasks and schedule.
+People are so busy these days at work (and in their personal lives) that it’s probably no surprise that about 67 percent of employees and 28 percent of entrepreneurs experience moderate to severe feelings of burnout.

 But good help is hard to find, as they say.
 Hiring an assistant is tricky because they can be relatively low-paying jobs (secretaries and administrative assistants average about $39,000/year in base salary, according to the Bureau of Labor Statistics), while also demanding a variety of skills and a decent level of experience.

 What’s more, hiring a person full time may not be in the budget, or if it is, companies are limited to those in their immediate geographic area.
 What if the people applying for jobs in an area don’t meet the requirements or the company culture?

 Like many job roles, technology has enabled many assistants to go virtual, and in the gig economy, demand for virtual assistants (Vas) has risen dramatically in recent years.
 While there’s no official tracking, it’s estimated there are well over 100,000 virtual assistants worldwide.
 And with the coronavirus pandemic forcing more people to work from home, it’s likely there will be significant growth in the number of VAs.